MirrorNetworking/Mirror/doc/Articles/General/Migration.md

 }
 ```

-In your newly Mirror-capable NetworkManager, if you are using the `OnServerAddPlayer` override, remove the "playerControllerId" and "extraMessageReader" parameters from your override and the base call:
+In your newly MirrorNG-capable NetworkManager, if you are using the `OnServerAddPlayer` override, remove the "playerControllerId" and "extraMessageReader" parameters from your override and the base call:

 ```cs
 public override void OnServerAddPlayer(NetworkConnection conn)